CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help.
+    > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help you out.

     <validation step="8b577a01-0d31-4606-8273-71efbf77241f" />